 They’ve planted, harvested, and brought the fruit (and veggies!) of their labor to market.

 Now all YOU need to know to make magic happen in your kitchen is the answer to this question:

 Where IS that Farm Fresh truck today?

-- But what if you’re not in Las Cruces?
-No worries.
-To find out when the FFMFM truck is coming to location nearest you, click here.
+- To find out when the FFMFM truck is coming to a location near you, check out La Semilla’s calendar here.